Classic White Beans and Greens Soup

 - 2 ribs celery, finely chopped Add to list

-- 2 cups dry white beans such as navy or cannellini soaked overnight, rinsed and drained, and cooked either 1 hour on the stove or in the pressure cooker (reserve the water in which the beans were cooked), or use two 15-ounce cans of white beans, rinsed and drained Add to list
+- 2 cups dry white beans, such as navy or cannellini or 2 (15-ounce) cans white beans, rinsed and drained (see note) Add to list

 - 1 large white potato, washed and diced Add to list